Boundary transfer matrices arising from quantum symmetric pairs: Introduction

-Analogous to the case of the transfer matrices arising from a universal R-matrix, it would be natural to define $\TM$ by allowing the second leg of $\TKM{} \in B \ot A$ to act on a finite-dimensional $A$-module $V$ and then taking the trace over $V$.
-This construction, however, does not quite work as $\TKM{}$ does not behave well with respect to tensor products in the second leg.
-This can be resolved by gauge-transforming the cylindrical structure with respect to a class of distinguished elements, which we term \emph{boundary} gauge transformation.
-This modification is inspired by the theory of (non-universal) 2-boundary transfer matrices due to E.~Sklyanin, see \cite{Skl88} and also \cite{MN91,FSHY97,Vla15}.\\
+This construction, however, does not quite work if we consider an arbitrary cylindrical structure: it does not behave well with respect to tensor products in the second leg.
+For a large class of bialgebras $A$, this can be resolved by gauge-transforming, resulting in a dinstinguished cylindrical structure.
+We call the relevant gauge transformation, which appears as a factor in the formula for the transformed $\TM$, a \emph{boundary} gauge transformation.
+This modification is inspired by the theory of (non-universal) 2-boundary transfer matrices due to E.~Sklyanin, see \cite{Skl88} and also \cite{MN91,FSHY97,Vla15}.

+\Omit{ \andreacomment{I am kind of stunned by the observation above.
+It is not really correct to say that $\TKM{}$ does not behave well, because eventually its gauge transformed $\gTKM{}$ is still (just) a tensor K-matrix!
+However, the twist associated to $\gTKM{}$ satisfies $\gJ=\Ad(1\ten D)(R^{\gpsi})$, therefore

+Why is this identity better if not because we prove it to be so?
+This shows that the problem is not really the tensor K-matrix, but the Drinfeld twist associated to the K-matrix.
+It is in {\bf this} sense that $\TKM{}$ does not behave well, because it involves the {\bf wrong} Drinfeld twist.
+By gauging $\TKM{}$ we still get a tensor K-matrix, but with a very different Drinfeld twist.
+This is truly nice, because so far we have been appreciating the usefulness of the twist operator, while this construction really highlight the role of the Drinfeld twist.
+If not yet clear, this is a stunning proof of the validity of our \emph{full force} definition of cylindrical structures.}

+\bartcomment{Indeed, very nice.
+It seemed to me too technical to talk about Drinfeld twists in the introduction.
+But, by your point, maybe we should.
+I rewrote the above paragraph a little without going as far as that.
+It ties in with my comments at the start of Section 2.5 and somewhat also with referee comment 6.
+Some old comments below. \\

+Now it seems to me more natural to set it up as follows (rather than directly imposing a condition on the gauge transformation).
+Call a twist pair $(\psi,J)$ \emph{well-behaved} (replace by nicer word!) if for all $W \in \Mod_{\sf fd}(A)$ we have